-Year 10 - Component 1 - Coursewor k Foundation Skills You will learn technical aspects relating to photography (such as shutter speed and aperture), and also using editing software.
-You will learn about how to take successful photographs and also the compositional rules of photography, developing skills in planning photoshoots and evaluating their outcomes.
-You will respond to the work of photographers, both in written form and also practically.
-Coursework Assignment 1 A directed project to extend knowledge and understanding of the work of others, including more contemporary photographers.
+Year 10 - Component 1 - Coursework relating to photography (such as shutter speed and aperture), and also using editing software.
+You will learn about how to take successful photographs and Coursework Assignment 1 A directed project to extend knowledge and understanding of the work of others, including more contemporary photographers.
 Studio photography, including lighting, using tripods and changing lenses.
 Coursework Assignment 2 Extending knowledge and understanding of the work of others as inspiration for your own photography work on a theme.
-You are expected to consider your own individual outcomes on the theme of portraiture.
+You are expected to consider your own individual outcomes on the theme of portraiture:

-Year 11 rear TT.
+Year 11